About Us

 Dr. Jeff Howry

 Has worked in real estate finance and historic preservation including historic property inventories, record documentation, and archaeology.
-He chaired the Stone Building Feasibility / Reuse Committee, and is leading the effort to nominate the Stone Building as a National Historic Landmark.
+He chaired the Stone Building Feasibility / Reuse Committee.

 Margaret Micholet

 Was a historian for the National Park Service.
-She served on the Lexington Historical Society’s Slavery Interpretation Advisory Group and wrote the brochure, “Slavery in Colonial Lexington.”
+She served on the Lexington History Museums’ Slavery Interpretation Advisory Group and wrote the brochure, “Slavery in Colonial Lexington.”
 She is currently researching African American enslaved women in Lexington.

 Melinda Nasardinov